-EYE-EEG is a plugin (or "extension") for the open-source MATLAB toolbox EEGLAB developed to facilitate integrated analyses of electrophysiological
+The EYE-EEG toolbox is an extension for the open-source MATLAB toolbox EEGLAB developed to facilitate integrated analyses of electrophysiological

 and oculomotor data .
-The plugin parses, imports, and synchronizes simultaneously recorded eye tracking data and adds it as extra channels to the EEG.
+The toolbox parses, imports, and synchronizes simultaneously recorded eye tracking data and adds it as extra channels to the EEG.

 Saccades and fixations can be imported from the eye tracking raw data or detected with an adaptive velocity-based algorithm .